willemmanuel/innisfree/docs/installation_instructions.md

 4. Create a MySQL database for the scheduling application, and add a user to it
 2. Using BlueHost's File Manager tool, copy zipped code to BlueHost (place it in the home directory for now)
   - Alternatively, you can skip this step and pull the code from GitHub later
-3. SSH to BlueHost using putty or a similar tool
+3. SSH to BlueHost server using putty or a similar tool
   4. Change to the ```rails_apps``` directory: ```cd ~/rails_apps```
   1. Install Rails: ```gem install rails -v 4.1.1 --no-rdoc --no-ri```
   2. Install Rake: ```gem install rake -v '10.4.2' --no-rdoc --no-ri```